reactphp/stream/README.md

 ### WritableStreamInterface

+Besides defining a few methods, this interface also implements the `EventEmitterInterface` which allows you to react to certain events.

-#### EventEmitter Events
+#### drain event

-* `drain`: Emitted if the write buffer became full previously and is now ready to accept more data.
+Emitted if the write buffer became full previously and is now ready to accept more data.

+#### pipe event

+Emitted whenever a readable stream is `pipe()`d into this stream with a single `ReadableStreamInterface` argument for source stream.

+#### error event

-* `error`: Emitted whenever an error occurs with a single `Exception` argument for error instance.
+Emitted whenever an error occurs with a single `Exception` argument for error instance.

+#### close event

-* `close`: Emitted whenever the stream is closed.
+Emitted whenever the stream is closed.
-* `pipe`: Emitted whenever a readable stream is `pipe()`d into this stream with a single `ReadableStreamInterface` argument for source stream.

 #### isWritable()